machingclee/2020-11-11-deep-learning-study/README.md

 As we have set `include_top=False`, we are just re-training layer 15 to layer 18.
 This time the warm-up of the dense network already yield validation accuracy up to 91%:
 <details>
-<summary>Accuracy of warm-update stage of cancatenated network</summary>
+<summary>Accuracy of warm-up stage of cancatenated network</summary>
 <p>

                   precision    recall  f1-score   support